secwexen/secwexen/acknowledgements.md

 ## License & Philosophy

-This repository is licensed under the [GNU GPL v3.0](https://github.com/X99874/X99874/blob/main/LICENSE) (see LICENSE file).
-By choosing this license I commit to the same values of shared knowledge, collaboration, transparency, and responsible innovation.
 I believe that security is more than just code — it’s a mindset of understanding systems end‑to‑end (attack, defense, detection, response), and automation is just one tool in that journey.

 ## Final Note